dccn-tg/tg-toolset-golang/repository/cmd/repocli/README.md

 ![screenshot of the shell mode](screenshot-shell.png)

-In the shell mode, the following additional operations are also enabled:
+In the shell mode, the following additional operations are enabled:

 - cd: change present working directory
 - pwd: show the present working directory